maxwellpeterson/places/README.md

 The Places app is built around a map interface for exploring nearby locations with that have personal stories connected to them.
 Each of these locations has its own unique feed of written posts realted to the location that have been published by other people on the platform.
 Each user also has a profile page with their name, home location, and a personal map of places that they have written stories about.

-Users can control which locations appear on the main map by switching between several different data layers.
-By default, users will see places with stories from people that they follow.
-A second layer will show places with stories from people who live in that area.
-And a third layer will show places with stories from people who have the same home location as the user.
+Users can control which locations appear on the main map by switching between a few different data layers.
+By default, users will see places with stories from people they follow.
+A second layer will show places with stories from people who live in the local area.
+A third layer will show places with stories from people who have the same home location as the user.
 For example, a user from San Francisco looking at the map of Boston will see locations in Boston with stories from people from San Francisco.
-In this way, users can approach the map from several unique perspectives, and understand how people from different backgrounds may interact with different locations in different ways.
+In this way, users can approach the map from several distinct perspectives, and understand how people from different backgrounds may interact with different locations in different ways.

 To contribute their own stories to the platform, users may post on an existing location feed, or create a new location on the map if they are the first person to write a story about that place.
 By adding new stories, users can build out their own personal map of the locations that are important to them, and expand the collective experiences captured by each place on the map.

 ## Getting Started